 Wearing Scary Costumes

-In order to avoid being terrorized by all the evil spirits walking the Earth during Samhain, the Celts donned disguises so that they would not be mistaken for spirits themselves and be left alone.
+In order to avoid being terrorized by all the evil spirits walking the Earth during Samhain, the Celts donned disguises in order to confuse the spirits and be left alone.

 There is much debate around the origins of trick-or-treating, but generally there are three theories.
 The first theory suggests that during Samhain, Celtic people would leave food out to appease the spirits traveling the Earth at night.
 Over time, people began to dress as these unearthly beings in exchange for similar offerings of food and drink.